stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 #### Modules and Namespaces

-Every data type, function, and operator can be unambiguously identified by prefixing it with its *namespace*.
+Every data type, function, or operator can be unambiguously identified by prefixing it with its *namespace*.
 A function's namespace typically is the same as the module where it was defined.
 For instance, the fully qualified name of function `eval`